Directed differentiation: Disease modeling

 PSCs-derived cells from patients are used in vitro to recreate specific pathologies.
 The specific cell type affected in the pathology is at the base of the model.
-For example, motoneurons are used to study spinal muscular atrophy (SMA) and cardiomyocytes are used to study arrythmia.
+For example, motoneurons are used to study spinal muscular atrophy (SMA) and cardiomyocytes are used to study arrhythmia.
 This can allow for a better understanding of the pathogenesis and the development of new treatments through drug discovery.
-Immature PSC-derived cell types can be matured in vitro by various strategies, such as in vitro ageing, to modelize age-related disease in vitro.
+Immature PSC-derived cell types can be matured in vitro by various strategies, such as in vitro ageing, to model age-related disease in vitro.

 Major diseases being modelized with PSCs-derived cells are amyotrophic lateral sclerosis (ALS), Alzheimer's (AD), Parkinson's (PD), fragile X syndrome (FXS), Huntington disease (HD), Down syndrome, Spinal muscular atrophy (SMA), muscular dystrophies, cystic fibrosis, Long QT syndrome, and Type I diabetes.

 Regenerative medicine

 The potentially unlimited source of cell and tissues may have direct application for tissue engineering, cell replacement and transplantation following acute injuries and reconstructive surgery.
 These applications are limited to the cell types that can be differentiated efficiently and safely from human PSCs with the proper organogenesis.
 Decellularized organs are also being used as tissue scaffold for organogenesis.
 Source material can be normal healthy cells from another donor (heterologous transplantation) or genetically corrected from the same patient (autologous).